syncsynchalt/mutato/README.md

 -----

 Each instruction runs in one step, and reaching the end of the code loop also takes one step.
-Two battling mutos execute steps in turn.
+The two battling mutos execute steps in turn.